Fort Sill

 Biography

-COL Overby holds a Bachelor of Arts degree in Political Science from Sam Houston State University, a Master of Arts in History from the University of Southern Mississippi, and a Masters in Strategic Studies from the US Army War College.
+Brigadier General Henke holds a Bachelor of Science in Computer Science from Seattle University, a Master of Arts in International Security Studies from Kansas State University, a Master in Military Art and Science from the U.S. Army Command and General Staff College, and a Master of Science in Strategic Studies from the U.S. Army War College.

 Biography